Capacitor types: Dielectrics

 The capacitor's plate area can be adapted to the wanted capacitance value.
-The permittivity and the dielectric thickness are the determining parameter for capacitors.
+The permittivity and the dielectric thickness are the determining parameters for capacitors.
 Ease of processing is also crucial.
 Thin, mechanically flexible sheets can be wrapped or stacked easily, yielding large designs with high capacitance values.
 Razor-thin metallized sintered ceramic layers covered with metallized electrodes however, offer the best conditions for the miniaturization of circuits with SMD styles.

-A short view to the figures in the table above gives the explanation for some simple facts:
+The figures in the table above gives the explanation for some simple facts: